gitlocalize/feedback/.github/ISSUE_TEMPLATE.md

-!!PLEASE READIT!!
+!!PLEASE READ IT!!

 To make it easier for us to treat your feedback, we have made a template you can fill out.

 Before opening a new issue, make sure to search for keywords in the issues